yanglab-emory/TIGAR/README.md

 |   1   | 100 |  C  |  T  |  0.01  |

 #### 5. Genome block annotation file
-- Input file of genome block annotation is required for generating reference genotype covaraince file.
-Example block annotation file for European samples is provided `./TIGAR/example_data/block_annotation_EUR.txt`.

 - The block annotation file is a tab delimited text file with head row of `CHROM Start End File`, denoting the chromosome number, starting position, ending position, and corresponding reference VCF file name under specified `--geno_path`.
 Reference VCF files shall be of one per chromosome, or one for the whole genome-wide variants.
+Example block annotation file for European samples is provided `./TIGAR/example_data/block_annotation_EUR.txt`.

 | CHROM | Start | End | File |
 |:-----:|:---------:|:-------:|:---------------:|